OxfordAML2020/Renyi-Divergence-Variational-Inference/README.md

 ### Bayesian Neural newtworks

-The main code to replicate the experiments is
+The main code to replicate the experiments is code.py in the BNN folder The code to preprocess the data is data.py
+All of the datasets required for replication is present in BNN/datasets/